damienmarlier51/Junix/README.md

 # Junix (JUpyter Notebook Image eXporter)

-Finding troublesome to export images from your notebook?<br/>
+Finding it troublesome to export images from notebook?<br/>
-Junix is a simple python package to export plots embed in a Jupyter Notebook.
+Junix is a simple python package to export plots within Jupyter Notebook.

 ## Installation